openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

       </solution>
   </problem>

-The following template does not return answers when the student clicks **Show Answer**.
-If your problem doesn't include answers for the student to see, make sure to set **Show Answer** to **Never** in the problem component.
+The following template does not return answers when the learner selects **Show Answer**.
+If your problem does not include answers for the learner to see, make sure to set **Show Answer** to **Never** in the problem component.

 .. code-block:: xml